 In our fast-paced world, effective listening, speaking and communication skills are essential.
 At Princeton Speech-Language & Learning Center, we believe “one size fits all” approaches do not work.
 We tailor our therapies to maximize each individual’s strengths and overcome his or her weaknesses.

-Speech disorders.
-A speech disorder is when a person is unable to produce sounds correctly or fluently or has trouble with his or her voice.
-Examples include stuttering or difficulties producing certain sounds (articulation disorders).
+- Speech disorders occur when a person has difficulty producing speech sounds correctly or fluently or has problems with his or her voice or resonance.

 - Language disorders occur when a person has trouble understanding others (receptive language), or sharing thoughts, ideas, and feelings (expressive language).
 Language disorders may be spoken or written and may involve the form (phonology, morphology, syntax), content (semantics), and/or use (pragmatics) of language in functional and socially appropriate ways.

 - Social communication disorders occur when a person has trouble with the social use of verbal and nonverbal communication.
 These disorders may include problems (a) communicating for social purposes (e.g., greeting, commenting, asking questions), (b) talking in different ways to suit the listener and setting, and (c) following rules for conversation and story-telling.

 - Cognitive-communication disorders include problems organizing thoughts, paying attention, remembering, planning, and/or problem-solving.